Ultimate Buyer’s guide: How to Choose the Best Paintball Guns

 The high-quality models (more expensive as well) have electronic trigger (working on various principles) which can make for a faster firing rate.

 Loader or hoppers are designed to do just one thing: feed paintballs to the firing mechanism.
 They come in many shapes, sizes and are based on various working principles:

 - gravity feed – these are the most common hoppers mainly to the high capacity (variable depending the size) and also the cheapest since they’re basically a plastic container.
-The firing rate based on the speed the hopper can supply balls is about 11 balls per second.
+The firing rate based on speed the hopper can supply about 11 balls per second.
 Although cheap and easy to replace, these containers don’t work very well with electronic markers (the firing speed can be higher than the hopper’s) and they have a tendency to jam (can be resolved by shaking the hopper).

 - stick feeds – this consists of a stick like hopper mounted parallel to the ball and the main purpose is to keep a slick design.
 These loaders have a capacity of 10 to 20 balls and in order to load each ball in the firing mechanism the marker has to be tipped.
 They are rather inefficient as you can tell.

 - agitating – it looks just like a gravity feed loader, only it contains a spinning mechanism (propeller or gas system) to make sure the balls don’t get jammed.
 This is an improvement as balls don’t get jammed anymore, however the feeding speed is about the same.

 - force feed – this is a high performance feeding system reaching feeding speeds of 50 balls per second.
 The basic model looks just like a top mounted gravity feed hopper however it has an impeller that maintains a constant flow of paintballs.
 This is required in official competitions and is a must have if you’re looking for the best paintball gun.